-We may be unable to validate our manufacturing for the Talis One instrument and cartridges at scale, which may impact our ability to start and/or complete our post-authorization clinical evaluation study required by the EUA for the Talis One COVID-19 Test System, as well as impact our ability to support our research and development pipeline.
+We may be unable to validate our manufacturing for the Talis One instrument and cartridges at scale, which may impact our ability to support our research and development pipeline.

-In order to commercialize our products, we will need to manufacture the Talis One instrument and cartridges in large quantities.
-We have experienced delays in manufacturing our products, and we, or our manufacturing partners, may be unable to successfully increase the manufacturing capacity for any of our products in a timely or cost-effective manner, or at all.
-If we are unable to manufacture our products at scale, this will impact our ability to start, as well as complete, the post-authorization clinical evaluation study required by the EUA for the Talis One COVID-19 Test System.
-Failure to timely complete this clinical study would likely result in the withdrawal of the EUA which event would have a material adverse effect on our business, financial condition and results of operations.
-In addition, quality issues may arise during scale-up activities.
-If we, or our manufacturing partners, are unable to successfully scale-up the manufacture of our products in sufficient quality and quantity, the development, testing and clinical trials of our other products may be delayed or become infeasible, and marketing approval or commercial launch of any resulting product may be delayed or not obtained, which could significantly harm our business.
+In order to commercialize our products, we will need to manufacture the Talis One instrument and assay cartridges in large quantities.
+Although we have notable progress implementing modifications to the manufacturing process, quality controls and supply conformance, we have experienced delays in manufacturing our products, and we, or our manufacturing partners, may be unable to successfully increase the manufacturing capacity for any of our products in a timely or cost-effective manner, or at all.
+If we, or our manufacturing partners, are unable to successfully scale-up the manufacture of our products in sufficient quality and quantity, the development, testing and clinical trials of our women's health and STI products may be delayed or become infeasible, and marketing approval or commercial launch of any resulting product may be delayed or not obtained, which could significantly harm our business.
 We have experienced delays related to the manufacture of the instrument and cartridges due to the complexity of the process.
 This has subsequently delayed our progress in developing future products by reducing access to material and requiring us to divert significant internal resources to focus on stabilizing the manufacturing process with our manufacturing partners.
-Also, due to the insufficient supply of instruments and cartridges, we have not been able to commence formal reliability studies to determine product reliability when produced at scale.
+Also, due to the insufficient supply of instruments and cartridges and implementation of required design changes, our ability to commence formal reliability studies to determine product reliability when produced at scale has been delayed, and may continue to be delayed or paused, if we encounter any additional manufacturing issues.